DFE-Digital/register-trainee-teachers/app/views/guidance/manually_registering_trainees.md

 Training providers can register their trainees manually in the Register service by creating draft trainee records and adding the required data about your trainees.

-Get prepared for adding a trainee record manually by [checking what data you need to provide](/guidance/check-data).
+To prepare for adding trainee records manually [check what data you need to provide](/guidance/check-data).

 ## How trainees are grouped on the Register homepage

-When you log into Register, on the homepage you’ll see a section called ‘Draft trainees’ and a section called ‘Registered trainees’.
-Under ‘Registered trainees’ there are ‘training statuses’ where trainees are grouped by:
+When you sign into Register you will see ‘Draft trainees’ and ‘Registered trainees’ sections on the homepage.

+‘Registered trainees’ are grouped by the following ‘training statuses’:

-* course not started yet (trainees who are registered but their course has not started)
+* **‘Course not started yet’** - trainees who are registered but their course has not started
-* in training (all trainees currently doing training, excluding those on courses that have not started or are deferred)
+* **‘In training’** - all trainees currently doing training, excluding those on courses that have not started or are deferred
-* currently deferred
+* **‘Currently deferred’**
-* awarded this year (all trainees awarded QTS or EYTS in the current academic year)
+* **‘Awarded this year’** - all trainees awarded QTS or EYTS in the current academic year
-* incomplete records (registered trainees that are missing data)
+* **‘Incomplete records’** - registered trainees that are missing data

-## Getting a teacher reference number (TRN)
+## Get a teacher reference number (TRN)

 Once a draft is complete, you can request a TRN for each trainee record.
-This is when the trainee becomes registered with the Department for Education.
+This is when the trainee becomes registered with the Department for Education (DfE).

 Trainees will receive their TRN by email.